Website icon Xpert.Digital

 3. 🌱 Alternative drive technologies

-4. ❄️ Improvement in cooling technology
+4. ❄️ Improvement of cooling technology

-5. ☀️ Use of renewable energy
+5. ☀️ Use of renewable energies

 6. 📦 Packaging optimization